Every student who ever fumed when I refused to give easy answers to questions in class has to be positively chortling over my misfortune right now.

 - Which version of the noun (round-up or roundup), which hyphenation practice, do I personally prefer?

-- Which version of the noun will be the clearer for my audience?
+- Which version of the noun will be the clearer for my audience on this blog?

 Obviously, I chose round-up over roundup after I weighed those questions.
 You, the writing ESL attorney, deserve to know why I made that choice.